 During the recent downturn in the American economy, the United States Bankruptcy Courts saw a record number of bankruptcy cases filed for several years in a row.
 Although the economy appears to be moving in a positive direction once again, millions of debtors are still feeling the impact of the recession.
 An individual may turn to bankruptcy for a variety of reasons; however, one common cause is mounting medical bills.
 Whether your medical bills are the cause of your bankruptcy or are just a small portion of your overall debts, you may be concerned about how your doctor will respond if your medical bills are included in the bankruptcy.
 Specifically, many debtors ask “If I include my doctor’s bills in my bankruptcy, will my doctor refuse to see me in the future?”

-If you have a medical issue and are considering a bankruptcy filing, please come see us for a free consultation so that we can help you with these issues.
-We offer a free initial consultation and are here to help you through this difficult time.
+If you have a medical issue and are considering a bankruptcy filing, please come see Erin B. Shank for a free consultation so that she can help you with these issues.
+She offers a free initial consultation and is here to help you through this difficult time.